xregistry/spec/core/spec.md

 **`POST /GROUPs/gID/RESOURCEs`**

+- creates or updates one or more Resources
-- MUST create a new Resource and the first (latest) Version
+- if the Resource does not already exist then the first (latest) Version will be created
-- Both the `rID` (Resource ID) and `vID` (Version ID) MUST be system generated
+- if a new Version is created then its `vID` (Version ID) will be system generated
+- if the `rID` of the Resource is not part of its serialziation then it will be system generated

 **`PUT /GROUPs/gID/RESOURCEs/rID`**

-- If Resource does not exist then it MUST be created with the specified `rID` and the first (latest) Verison MUST be created with a system generated `vID`
+- If Resource does not exist then it will be created with the specified `rID` and the first (latest) Version will be created with a system generated `vID`
-- If Resource exists then the "latest" Version of the Resource MUST be updated
+- If Resource exists then the "latest" Version of the Resource will be updated

 **`POST /GROUPs/gID/RESOURCEs/rID`**

-- If Resource does not exist then it MUST be created with the specified `rID` and the first (latest) Verison MUST be created with a system generated `vID`
-- If Resource exists then a new Version MUST be created with a system generated `vID`.
-Whether this new Version becomes the "latest" will be dependent on the `?latest=true|false` query parameter (defaults to `true`)
+- Same as `POST /GROUPs/gID/RESOURCEs/rID/versions`

 **`POST /GROUPs/gID/RESOURCEs/rID/versions`**

-- Same as `POST /GROUPs/gID/RESOURCEs/rID`
+- If Resource does not exist then it will be created with the specified `rID` and the first (latest) Version will be created with a system generated `vID`
+- If Resource exists then a new Version will be created with a system generated `vID`, and it will become the latest Version.

 **`PUT /GROUPs/gID/RESOURCEs/rID/versions/vID`**

-- If Resource does not exist then it MUST be created with the specified `rID` and the first (latest) Version MUST be created with the specified `vID`
+- If Resource does not exist then it will be created with the specified `rID` and the first (latest) Version will be created with the specified `vID`
-- If Resource does exist and the Version does not exist then a new Version MUST be created with the specified `vID`.
-Whether this new Version becomes the "latest" will be dependent on the `?latest=true|false` query parameter (defaults to `true`)
+- If Resource exists and the Version does not then a new Version will be created with the specified `vID` and it will become the latest Version
-- If the Resource and Version exist then the Version MUST be updated
+- If the Resource and Version exist then the Version will be updated

 And the delete APIs are summarized as:

 **`DELETE /GROUPs/gID/RESOURCEs`**

-- If a list of `rID`s are specified in the HTTP body then those Resources MUST be deleted
+- If a list of `rID`s are specified in the HTTP body then those Resources will be deleted
-- If a list of `rID`s are not specified, then it MUST delete all Resources in the specified Group
+- If a list of `rID`s are not specified, then it will delete all Resources in the specified Group

 **`DELETE /GROUPs/gID/RESOURCEs/rID`**

-- MUST delete the specified Resource
+- will delete the specified Resource

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions`**

-- If a list of `vID`s are specified in the HTTP body then those Versions MUST be deleted.
-If there are no other Versions remaining, the Resource MUST be deleted
+- If a list of `vID`s are specified in the HTTP body then those Versions will be deleted.
+If there are no other Versions remaining, the Resource will be deleted
-- If a list of `vID`s are not specified, then it MUST delete the Resource
+- If a list of `vID`s are not specified, then it will delete the Resource

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions/vID`**

-- MUST delete the specified Verison, and the Resource if it's the last Version
+- will delete the specified Version, and the Resource if it's the last Version

 ---